darthmall/darthmall.net/src/about/index.md

 Howdy, my name is Evan.

-{% image "src/img/about.jpg", "Me, a 30-something white man, in a red vest, holding a glass of whisky and smiling at the camera at a ski resort in Norway" %}
+{% picture "src/img/about.jpg", "Me, a 30-something white man, in a red vest, holding a glass of whisky and smiling at the camera at a ski resort in Norway" %}

 Professionally, I design and build websites, web applications, and data visualizations.
 I am currently employed by the [Cooperative Institute for Research in the